puppetlabs/puppet-specifications/file_paths.md

             bin *
               elevate.exe *                   # Used to elevate interactive commands

+# puppet-agent (non-root)

+When running as non-root on \*nix and Windows, puppet will use the following *top-level* paths, where `~` is expanded to the user's home directory.
+On Windows this is `C:\Users\username` (or `C:\Documents and Settings\username` for Windows 2003).

+Only the top-level paths are different when running as non-root.
+Files and directories that descend from the top-level are the same when running as root and non-root, e.g. `puppet.conf` is always `$confdir/puppet.conf`.
+As a result, only the top-level paths are shown.

+    ~/.puppetlabs/etc/puppet              # :confdir                    ~/.puppet
+    ~/.puppetlabs/etc/code                # :codedir                    n/a
+    ~/.puppetlabs/opt/puppet/cache        # :vardir                     ~/.puppet/var
+    ~/.puppetlabs/var/run                 # :rundir                     ~/.puppet/var/run
+    ~/.puppetlabs/var/log                 # :logdir                     ~/.puppet/var/log
+    ~/.puppetlabs/opt/facter/facts.d      # n/a                         ~/.facter/facts.d

 These sections describe other Puppet packages that rely on puppet-agent to create the initial directory layout.
 It does not attempt to specify the full set of file paths for these packages, just cases where the other package has a dependency on puppet-agent.